danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 <p>From the depths of darkness, golden boats are born </p>
 with the hands of forgotten bodies, almost dismantled in the wind.

-And the wind hits the ropes, trembling opaque sails, and the water melts a faint shimmer, soon lost in itself.
+<br>And the wind hits the ropes, trembling opaque sails,</br> and the water melts a faint shimmer, soon lost in itself.

 Play this silk song between sand, clouds, and foam.